 So standing up, it seems, has its downsides.
 But at least sit-stand desks like the Varidesk give you the option.
 And if during standing sessions, rather than remaining dutifully at attention, you take the opportunity to stroll about the room from time to time (something sitting comfortably doesn’t seem to encourage) you may avoid the health hazards and reap the health benefits.
 Movement, apparently, is the key.

 Productivity benefits, if they are a reality, are probably best regarded as a possible cherry on the cake.
 I can only say that standing at this desk writing this piece certainly has been especially productive for me.
 But that could well just be its novelty value.
 I’ll be able to say more as the months wear on.
 And hope to do so.

-You can order the ProPlus 36 direct from the Varidesk Web site or from Amazon.
-Either way, it’s £365 including free delivery, with a 30-day trial period.
+You can order the ProPlus 36 direct from the Varidesk Web site for £365 including free delivery, with a 30-day trial period.
 At the end of that time, if you’re not happy with it, Varidesk will give you your money back and collect the desk at no extra charge.